Walter Joseph (Tim) Stanis

 Bonham Bros & Stewart Mortuary and Cremation Service assisted the family.

-To plant a tree in memory of Walter Joseph Stanis, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Walter Joseph Stanis, please visit our floral store.